brynjarmorka/climvis/README.md

 [scientific programming](http://fabienmaussion.info/scientific_programming)
 lecture as a package template for the assignments.

+## The additions made by our gruop

+- The user inputs a city, not lat lon
+- Plot changes in the climate at the selected location
+- Snow coverage
+- Basic HTML styling
+- Added the "uibkvis" command for plotting ACINN data

 ## HowTo

 Make sure you have all dependencies installed.
 These are: